 The demand for medical assistants is high – with a national, projected growth of 23% – but the health care industry is competitive.
 That means you may need additional education and training to help you stand out.
 This program offers a comprehensive set of medical assistant courses that includes hands-on training in both administrative and clinical responsibilities, taught by faculty members who have professional experience in their fields.

 In this associate’s degree program, you will have an opportunity to build upon the knowledge and skills you have gained in your Medical Assistant diploma/certificate program.
 The curriculum includes courses focusing on:

 Students completing the Medical Assistant associate’s degree program may seek positions in a doctor's office or other medical facility as a medical assistant, clinical laboratory aide, blood bank donor unit assistant, front office assistant manager, or back office laboratory assistant.
 Other positions may be attainable depending on your work experience, location and other factors.
 Read more about what makes a great medical assistant.

 Certification or licensure can provide an additional credential for obtaining employment in the field.
 In some instances, certification or licensure may be required for employment in certain locations.
-This program is designed to help eligible students prepare for exams** such as the following:
+Eligible graduates of our medical assistant program one or more of the following certification exams: